Who is Kali Devi ?

 There were gory descriptions of how to severe the head of such a Bali (goat, human-being, or any other animal) (बलि).

-The prescribed methods in the Purana describes as to how to pull the heart out for the satisfaction of Devi.
+The prescribed methods in the Purana describes how to pull the heart out for the satisfaction of Devi.

 The individuals of those days verily wallowed in gross misconception and took Adharma (अधर्म) to be Dharma (धर्म).